 No matter what mold you have, it’s likely bothersome to those with asthma and it might make you feel like you have a perpetual cold.
 There are of course other molds, like black mold, that can be much more harmful.
 So whenever you spot mold, take action quickly.

 “The answer is generally no,” said Ray Eng, vice president of insurance sales at AAA Northeast, “unless it is the result of what we call a covered peril.”

 For most homeowners insurance policies, financial protection is only given for damages stemming from sudden and accidental causes.
 These commonly include:

 - Strong winds or windstorms.

 - Lightning strikes.

 Mold doesn’t act like this.
 No one is suddenly struck by mold – even if it’s been growing in secret.
 Even if there’s no way you could have known about it.
-Mold growth is gradual, so it’s usually difficult to prove what exactly the cause was, or when the trouble began.
+Mold growth is gradual, so it’s usually challenging to prove what exactly the cause was, or when the trouble began.

 Homeowners insurance doesn’t usually cover nuisances like bedbugs, termites or mold.
-Like mold, bug infestations occur over time, and it’s very difficult to tell the difference between bad luck and neglect on the homeowner’s part.
+Like mold, bug infestations occur over time, and it’s often difficult to tell the difference between bad luck and neglect on the homeowner’s part.
 Therefore, they are considered maintenance issues.

 There are, however, certain very specific circumstances under which mold might be covered.
-It has to be caused by a covered peril.

 “For instance,” Eng said, “If ice damming occurs to your roof and it results in water damage to the inside of your home, and that leads to mold, then you should be covered.
 However, if you discover mold in your home resulting from a maintenance issue, or if the mold was there prior to you purchasing the home, then it would not be covered.”